BrandonTang89/bdd_engine/README.md

     | "false"
 ```

+Most binary operations are left-associative.

+Particularly note that `->` is right associative.

 ## Semantics
 ### Exceptions
 When you give input, either via the REPL or using `source`, each statement of the input is parsed into an AST.
 If any statement is invalid, none of the statements are executed.
 The parser will return a list of parser exceptions which will be printed to the console.